Cari Champion Husband, Age, Height, Children, Salary, Net Worth

 Who is Cari Champion?

+Cari Champion is one of a few African American females to host a program on ESPN.
+She hosts Sports Nation from Los Angeles on weekday afternoons.
 Champion, who was dubbed a “game-changer” by Vogue in 2016, was one of two female sportscasters nominated to Sports Illustrated’s coveted list of Six to Watch in 2016.

 She was also recently listed in the Ebony Power 100 of 2017 for elevating the status of women in a male-dominated field.
 She has established a foundation for black women in the media.

-Related: Brian Windhorst ESPN Wife, Age, Children, Parents, Salary, Net Worth
+Related:Â Brian Windhorst ESPN Wife, Age, Children, Parents, Salary, Net Worth

 Cari Champion Education